 You can use baking soda and vinegar to create a weed killer.

 To make this weed killer, mix 1 cup of baking soda with two tablespoons of white vinegar and a gallon of water.
-Pour this mixture over the weeds, making sure to get it on the leaves.
+Pour this mixture over the weeds, making sure to cover the leaves.

 You can also sprinkle raw baking soda on weeds between pavers.